-People who visit your home will think this is a hand painted sign, it looks so good!
-Once your have the sign printed as an engineering print at your local office supply store, you just need to apply it to foam core board and add a frame.
-I got a large piece of foam core board while I was at the office supply store that was big enough to attach the print.
-The foam core just provides stability for the engineering print.
-I used a general purpose spray adhesive sprayed onto the foam core board and then carefully applied the engineering print paper.
+Once you have the engineering print, you should attach it to foam core board for stability.
+I got a large piece of foam core board while I was at the office supply store that was large enough to attach the print.
+I used a general purpose spray adhesive on the foam core board and then carefully applied the engineering print paper.
 Work from left to right when applying the print to the foam core board and make sure you smooth out any air bubbles.
 Once the print is adhered to the foam core board, you can trim the foam core board if needed.

 To complete the wintery look on the mantel, I used my pom pom garland that I made years ago!
 You can see how to make one HERE.
 On the mantel top, I used a cable knit scarf as a runner, some large pine cones, and a few more pom poms.